inchworks/picinch/README.md

 - Individual photos can be added to a special topic “Highlights”, featured on the home page.
 It includes just the most recent highlights from each contributor.

 - The home page shows the most recent highlights and slideshows for each user.
-The numbers of each shown are configurable.
+The number shown of each is configurable.
 A page for each contributor shows all their highlights and slideshows.

-- Written in Go and may be deployed to a virtual machine using Docker, giving good performance, and easy setup.
+- Written in Go and ready to be deployed to a virtual machine using Docker, for good performance and easy setup.

 _This is used at one photo club.
 I would like to work with another club, ideally in Scotland or the UK, to adapt it as needed for more general use.
 Contact support@picinch.com._